mongock/flamingock-docs/site/v1/features/features-custom-injections.md

 # Advanced: Proxy explanation

-Mongock, as part of its lock mechanism, uses proxies to synchronize all the operations executed in a changeUnit and ensure they are securely executed.
+Flamingock, as part of its lock mechanism, uses proxies to synchronize all the operations executed in a changeUnit and ensure they are securely executed.
 This means, by default, all the beans injected in a changeUnit are proxied.

-As part of the Mongock's lock mechanism, by default, all the dependencies injected to a changeUnit are proxied to ensure the database is accessed in a  synchronised manner.
+As part of the Flamingock's lock mechanism, by default, all the dependencies injected to a changeUnit are proxied to ensure the database is accessed in a  synchronised manner.

-The Mongock's proxy instrumentation have two main goals:
+The Flamingock's proxy instrumentation have two main goals:

 1. Intercept the actual method you are calling to ensure the lock is acquired.
 2. Return a proxied object  to ensure the lock is acquired in subsequent calls
    <br><br>
 <div class="tipAlt">
-By default, Mongock won't return a proxied object if one of the following conditions is in place:  The returned object is a primitive type, String, Class type, wrapper type or any object in a package prefixed by"java.", "com.sun.", "javax.", "jdk.internal." or "sun."
+By default, Flamingock won't return a proxied object if one of the following conditions is in place:  The returned object is a primitive type, String, Class type, wrapper type or any object in a package prefixed by"java.", "com.sun.", "javax.", "jdk.internal." or "sun."
 </div>
 <br><br>

 ## Relaxing the lock: @NonLockGuarded

-Although it is a conservative approach, the default Mongock's proxy behaviour it's the recommended option and most cases will be fine with it.
+Although it is a conservative approach, the default Flamingock's proxy behaviour it's the recommended option and most cases will be fine with it.
 It is a convenient way which provides a good balance between easiness and performance.

 However, sometimes you need a tune this.
-Luckily in Mongock almost everything is configurable and something as sensitive as a proxy won't be an exception.
+Luckily in Flamingock almost everything is configurable and something as sensitive as a proxy won't be an exception.

-You can tell Mongock to relax the application of the lock on a given bean, class or method with the annotation @NonLockGuarded.
+You can tell Flamingock to relax the application of the lock on a given bean, class or method with the annotation @NonLockGuarded.

 There are 3 levels this annotation can be applied
 ### RETURN